javalent/initiative-tracker/README.md

 ```
 ````

 Creatures from the SRD Bestiary will auto-calculate their XP based on their challenge rating.
-Otherwise, you can supply a creature either a CR or an XP when creating it in settings.
+Otherwise, you can supply a creature either a CR or an XP when creating it in the Fantasy Statblocks plugin.

 ### Multiple Encounters